Western tower room

 You will find a walled-up door opposite the entrance to this room, that used to lead to a hoard.

 This is the last level of the tower, before a vault and a roof deck were added in the late XIVth c.
 Beforehand, there was a conical roof over your head, called a pepperbox.

 The vault only has four ribs.
 The tower being tapered upwards, a smaller diameter of the tower at this height meant there was no need for a larger vault.
 It is the only four-ribbed vault in the three towers.

-The wooden seat in this room partially hides the remains of the pipe from the first-floor chimney, which carries on until the course of stones where the new building work was begun.
+The wooden seat in this room partially hides the remains of the pipe from the first-floor chimney.

 At the end of the XIVth c., limestone from Apremont (now in the Département du Cher) was used, a natural stone that is softer than the sandstone used a century earlier, thus explaining its eroded condition, especially on the external facing.

 This room was fitted out in the early 1990s and displays a few weapons to illustrate its military purpose.
 You will find helmets, a cross-bow, a sword and polearms, long blade-weapons originating in peasantry’s farming tools.

 For safety reasons, you won’t be able to access the deck-roof in this tower, but you might still walk up a few stairs to enjoy the beautiful view of the Old-Hall from what used to be the door to XIVth C. walk-walk, the deck roof covering the Old-House, that is.